Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Abstract

 \section{Abstract}

-Social media platforms are increasingly developing features that display crowdsourced context alongside posts, modeled after X's Community Notes.
-These systems, which we term \textit{Crowdsourced Context Systems} (CCS), have the potential to reshape our information ecosystem as major platforms embrace them as alternatives to top-down fact-checking.
-To deeply understand the features and implications of such systems, we perform a systematic literature review of existing CCS research and analyze several real-world CSS implementations.
-Based on our analysis, we develop a framework with three distinct components.
-First, we present a theoretical model to help conceptualize and define CCS.
-Second, we identify a design space encompassing six key aspects of CCS: participation, inputs, curation, presentation, platform treatment, and transparency.
-Third, we identify key normative implications of different CCS design and implementation choices.
-Our framework integrates these theoretical, design, and ethical perspectives to establish a foundation for future human-centered research on Crowdsourced Context Systems.
+Social media platforms are increasingly adopting features that display crowdsourced context alongside posts, a technique pioneered by X's Community Notes.
+These systems---which we term \textit{Crowdsourced Context Systems} (CCS)---have the potential to reshape the information ecosystem as major platforms embrace them as alternatives to professional fact-checking.
+To understand the features and implications of these systems, we conduct a systematic literature review of existing CCS research (n=56) and analyze real-world CCS implementations.
+Based on our analysis, we develop a framework with two components.
+First, we present a theoretical model to conceptualize and define CCS.
+Second, we identify a design space encompassing six aspects: participation, inputs, curation, presentation, platform treatment, and transparency.
+We also surface normative implications of different CCS design and implementation choices.
+Our work integrates theoretical, design, and ethical perspectives to establish a foundation for future human-centered research on Crowdsourced Context Systems.